RevenueHunt/docs/docs/how-to-guides/create-first-quiz.md

 ## After Publishing

-If changes are made post-publishing, click **"Publish"** again to update the live quiz.
+If changes are made post-publishing, click `Publish` again to update the live quiz.

 This guide outlines the steps to create and launch a Shop Quiz for your store.